How we can help you challenge your solicitors’ bill

 Due to the very short time scales involved, we recommend seeking legal advice as soon as possible.
 A specialist costs team will advise you on your prospects of success on challenging your solicitors’ bill.
 They will also ensure that your case is prepared to the highest standard.
 Their in-depth knowledge of the procedures mean that you will be in the strongest possible position to challenge the bill.

 At Levi Solicitors LLP, we have a dedicated costs team who can assist you with any queries.
-Call us on 0800 988 7756 for a FREE initial discussion.
+Call us on 0800 988 7756 to find out how we can help.